DefGuard/docs/enterprise/all-enteprise-features/access-control-list/acl-aliases.md

 # ACL Aliases

-ACL alias functionality allows administrators to create reusable elements which can then be used when defining a destination in multiple ACL rules.&#x20;
+ACL alias functionality allows administrators to create reusable elements which can then be used when defining a destination in multiple ACL rules.

-For example you can define aliases for commonly used ports (e.g. 22 for SSH) or for services within your infrustructure (e.g. 1.2.3.4:5432 for a PostgreSQL server).
+For example you can define aliases for commonly used ports (e.g. 22 for SSH) or for services within your infrustructure (e.g. 1.2.3.4:5432 for a particular PostgreSQL server).

 {% hint style="warning" %}
 Access Control is an [enterprise feature](../../license.md).
 To use it you'll need to [purchase a license](../../license.md#purchasing-the-license) or ensure your deployment does not [exceed the limits](../../license.md#enterprise-is-free-up-to-certain-limits).